na-na-hi/renget/archive/RibombeeHomepage.md

 This is a list of all my stories.
 They’re listed by chronological order instead of release date, but each story’s publishing date is also provided.
 Although the guild project’s timeline is not particularly concrete, I tried organizing the stories in a way that made sense.

 Also note that I have a sort of anthology called “Booker’s Journal; or, My Time at Capim” (https://rentry.org/RibombeeJournal), which was my attempt at making one single page to hold a bunch of slice-of-life stories.
 I may cancel that idea and split the included stories up into individual pages, but for now, I'll keep it as is.
-The individual stories are included individually in this list.
+The journal stories are included individually in this list.

 ###A Ribombee’s Arrival
 - https://rentry.org/RibombeeArrival